stefanfoulis/deis.io/_posts/2014-03-17-reverse-proxy-showdown.md

 ## Conclusion

 After comparing the three, we came down to only Nginx as a solution for our needs.
-While HAProxy is stable, it does not have SSL support, which is a non-starter.
+While HAProxy and Hipache are stable, it does not have SSL support, which is a non-starter.
 Strowger is not yet ready for production, and we need a product that works now.
 Nginx wins by default!

 [c10k]: http://www.kegel.com/c10k.html
 [dyn-config-redis]: http://sosedoff.com/2012/06/11/dynamic-nginx-upstreams-with-lua-and-redis.html